Johann Otto Hoch: Other reported victims

-In addition to the above, it is alleged that Hoch was involved with a Mrs. John Hicks of Wheeling WV {died}; Mrs. Emma Rencke of Chicago; Mrs. Palinka of Batavia Ill; a Mrs. Fink of Aurora; Natalie Irgang; Hulda Stevens; Schwatzman of Milwaukee; and a Justina Loeffler of Elkhart Indiana who "disappeared" in Chicago in 1903.; a Mrs. Lena Hoch died in Milwaukee in 1897; a Mrs. Hoch died 1897 and a Mrs. Hoch died 1898 – both sisters of Mrs. J.H.H.
+In addition to the above, it is alleged that Hoch was involved with a Mrs. John Hicks of Wheeling WV {died}; Mrs. Emma Rencke of Chicago, IL; Mrs. Palinka of Batavia, IL; a Mrs. Fink of Aurora, IL; Natalie Irgang; Hulda Stevens; Schwatzman of Milwaukee, WI; and a Justina Loeffler of Elkhart Indiana who "disappeared" in Chicago in 1903.; a Mrs. Lena Hoch died in Milwaukee, WI in 1897; a Mrs. Hoch died 1897 and a Mrs. Hoch died 1898 – both sisters of Mrs. J.H.H.
 Schwartman of Milwaukee.

-Allegedly Hoch married twice in Cincinnati, Ohio under alias of "Henry Bartel" and "Fred Doess".
+Allegedly Hoch married twice in Cincinnati, OH under alias of "Henry Bartel" and "Fred Doess".